Himanshuu20/checkov-poc/README.md

-## Anaplan POC to test the vulnerabilities of terraform scripts using Checkov IAC tool.
+## Anaplan POC to test the vulnerabilities of terraform scripts files using Checkov IAC tool.

 ### Prerequisite
-    1. Supported IaC Frameworks: Checkov supports various IaC frameworks such as Terraform, Kubernetes, CloudFormation, and more.
-       Ensure your IaC framework is supported.
+    1. Checkov is a static code analysis tool for scanning infrastructure as code (IaC) files and to test the vulnerabilities of terraform scripts files.
     2. Python: Checkov is written in Python, so you'll need Python installed on your system.
     3. Installation via pip: You can install Checkov using Python's package manager, pip.
 Use the command pip install checkov to install it.

+### Execution
+    Whenever any changes pushed to the repo.
+Jenkinsfile pipeline will triggers and generate the test result report according to the changes.

 ### Required Action
     Stage Setup in Jenkinsfile: Incorporate a stage within your Jenkinsfile dedicated to running Checkov.